krss-sys/LEARN_CPP/README.md

-# 🛡️ LEARN_CPP: From Zero to Systems
+# 🛡️ learn-cpp: From Zero to Systems

 This repository serves as a personal archive for my C++ learning journey — from language fundamentals to low-level systems programming.
 My goal is to build the technical foundation required for distributed systems and infrastructure engineering.